 I asked Donna if some of her decisions to change lanes in her career were driven by a need to find a work-life balance, managing motherhood, and career progression.
-Her answer was yes: “Time is finite.
-When you're spending time at something, you're trading it off somewhere else.
+Her answer was yes: "Time is finite.
+When you're spending time on something, you're trading it off somewhere else.
 You need to be consciously aware that you're trading that off.
-Without a doubt, everybody needs to do their inventory with their partner around their energy and capacity for work.”
+Without a doubt, everybody needs to do their inventory with their partner around their energy and capacity for work."

-“It's two separate conversations: a) whether you're capable for the senior role, and b) how much time, the working arrangement, and the flexibility you need to deliver to that role is a very different question.
-Work out the boundaries that work for you, be really clear on them, and do not be apologetic for them,” says Donna.
+"It's two separate conversations: a) whether you're capable for the senior role, and b) how much time, the working arrangement, and the flexibility you need to deliver to that role is a very different question.
+Work out the boundaries that work for you, be clear on them, and do not be apologetic for them," says Donna.